juji/fs-interview-task/NOTES.md

 Environment files are included on purpose.

 Ussualy, I don't include environment files.
-Because it ussually include secrets that should be hidden, and we should have different values for Dev, Testing, and Live environment.
+Because it includes secrets that should be hidden, and we should have different values for Dev, Testing, and Live environment.

 This is a test case.
 So, for easier evaluation, I am including them.